quidame/ansible-role-iptables-apply/README.md

 * The iptables rules to `append`/`insert` to, or to `delete` from the current rules, depending on `iptables_apply__action` value.
-This is a list of dictionnaries accepting the following keys:
+This is a list of dictionaries accepting the following keys:

   | key | mandatory | type | choices | default | description |
   | :-- | :-------- | :--- | :------ | :------ | :---------- |